dfrtz/huereka/SETUP.md

    * Add the name to the `127.0.0.1` and `::1` lines in: `/mnt/rpi/system/etc/hosts`
    * Unmount system partition: `umount /mnt/rpi/system`

+9. Recommended: Consider additional changes from [Improve Raspberry Pi Boot Time](#improve-raspberry-pi-boot-time)

-11. Ensure device is completely unmounted, and remove from SD card slot or external adapter:
+10. Ensure device is completely unmounted, and remove from SD card slot or external adapter:
      ```
      lsblk
      ```